 The board must implement new payment and health care delivery models as part of the Shumlin administration's universal health care reforms.
 Part of this effort involves improving data collection and evaluating the impact of reform efforts.

 The rate of growth in health care spending is trending down in Vermont, and dropped below the national rate in 2011, after being well above average in the previous three years.
-For 2012 the rate of growth was 2.7 percent in Vermont and 4 percent for the U.S. - though the national trend reduced growth as well.

 However, health care spending remains at nearly 20 percent of Vermont's gross state product, which is higher than the percentage for the whole country, and keeping the downward pressure on spending is a major priority for the board in 2014, Gobeille said.